 w/ Stuart O. Anderson + various illustrators

 Fauna is an all-ages interactive mechanical sculpture that engages the public about extinction and wildlife adaptation in the Anthropocene through an elaborate, kinesthetic hand-operated “penny smasher.”
-Participants insert a US penny and turn a large wheel, easily pressing the penny with great force and, in the process, embossing unique illustrations on both sides.
-One side depicts animals that are critically endangered or even extinct, and on the other side are the tracks of animals currently adapting to urban environments.
+Participants insert a US penny and turn a large wheel, easily pressing their penny with great force and, in the process, embossing unique illustrations on both sides.
+One side depicts animals that are critically endangered or extinct, and on the other side are the tracks and silhouettes of animals currently adapting to urban environments.

 Sculpture & Installation